rithvika7495/Arrythmia-Detection-Using-ECG-Signals/README.md

-# 🫀 ECG Arrhythmia Detection using Deep Learning
+# 🫀 Arrythmia Detection Using ECG Signals

 This project focuses on detecting and classifying cardiac arrhythmias from ECG (Electrocardiogram) signal data using a 1D Convolutional Neural Network (CNN).
 The model is trained on preprocessed heartbeat segments from the MIT-BIH Arrhythmia Database.